 Step 1: Graduate From High School (Four Years)

 First, those who wish to work as biomedical engineers should earn a high school diploma or a GED.
 This is a requirement at almost all universities or colleges.
-Students will be required to take courses focusing on biochemistry, biology, physics, mathematics, and any other related subjects during their high school diploma.
+Students will be required to take courses focusing on biochemistry, biology, physics, mathematics, and any other related subjects during high school.

 Step 2: Earn an Undergraduate Degree in Biomedical Engineering or a Related Discipline (Four Years)

 The second step involves enrolling in a four-year biomedical engineering degree.
-Students can also opt for a bachelor’s degree in any other field of engineering if they are planning to take on a graduate degree in biomedical engineering later on.
-While it is not a requirement to undertake an ABET-accredited program (Accreditation Board for Engineering and Technology, Inc.), it is a necessity if one wishes to obtain a professional engineering license.
+Students can also opt for a bachelor’s degree in any other field of engineering if they are planning to pursue a graduate degree in biomedical engineering later on.
+While undertaking an ABET-accredited program (Accreditation Board for Engineering and Technology, Inc.) is not a requirement, it is a necessity if one wishes to obtain a professional engineering license.

 Following graduation, students interested in earning their PE license should take the Fundamentals of Engineering (FE) exam, the first step toward becoming an Engineer in Training (EIT) and earning the PE credential.